Best Backup Strategies for Consumers

 For starters, you need to back up your personal files like pictures, videos, and any other information on your computer, frequently.
 That means you can re-install your operating system and re-download your programs if your hard drive fails.
 Your OS, programs, other settings can also be backed up.
 It’s not necessary that you have to back it up, but it can make your life easier if your entire hard drive fails.

-There are countless data backup best practices, but we have curated four effective hand-picked strategies for consumers who wish to protect their personal data.
+There are countless consumer data backup best practices, but we have curated four effective hand-picked strategies for consumers who wish to protect their personal data.

 Increase the Frequency of Your Backups: